MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-multi-node-deployment.md

 For example: local network is 192.168.1.0/24.
 1.151 and above are outside of the DHCP scope, and therefore are guaranteed to be free.
 AKS Edge Essentials currently supports IPv4 addresses only.

-You can use the **TestFreeIps.ps1** that is included in the [GitHub repo](https://github.com/Azure/aks-edge-utils/tree/main/tools) to view IPs that are currently in use and you can avoid using those IP addresses in your configuration.
+You can use the [AksEdge-ListUsedIPv4s](https://github.com/Azure/aks-edge-utils/blob/main/tools/network/AksEdge-ListUsedIPv4s.ps1) script that is included in the [GitHub repo](https://github.com/Azure/aks-edge-utils/tree/main/tools) to view IPs that are currently in use and you can avoid using those IP addresses in your configuration.

 ## Deploy the control plane on the primary machine with an external switch